-After receiving the necessary permits, plans are to drill and install three (3) to six (6) 4-inch diameter ground-water monitoring wells at the approximate locations shown on the attached site plan.
+After receiving the necessary permits, plans are to drill and install four (4) 4-inch diameter ground-water monitoring wells at the approximate locations shown on the attached site plan.
 Each well will be drilled to a depth of 30 feet.